By Glen C. Strathy

 "How can I make this better?
 Can I find a better solution than what the AI is suggesting?
 How can I improve this in a way that's in keeping with my narrator or character's voice or my intent?"

 Yes, it will take more time to evaluate the AI's suggestions and look for your own unique solutions.
-It will be more work than letting the AI write a story for you.
-But the result will be a better story, because it will be all your own.
+It might even take longer than writing the story yourself without AI.
+And maybe writing the story yourself is what you should do.

 Unless, of course you want to write low-quality fiction.
-But if you're like most writers, I suspect that choice will not bring you either the profits or the satisfaction you crave.
+But I suspect that choice will not bring you either the profits or the satisfaction you crave.